YFMika/3D-DETR-Caption/README.md

 bash scripts/vote2cap-detr++/train_mle_nr3d.sh
 ```

+Our MLE training result on ScanRefer can be download form [baidudisk](https://pan.baidu.com/s/1VYPITSDI_jVmjJ6V8D_Mpw?pwd=rd6h).
+You can put it under `./exp_scanrefer` folder.

 **4.3 Evaluating the Weights**

 You can evaluate any trained model with specified **models** and **checkponts**.
 Change `--dataset scene_scanrefer` to `--dataset scene_nr3d` to evaluate the model for the Nr3D dataset.